Skip to main content

 • How much time will be needed for development and what will that cost?

-• If the test is on paper, what is the cost of printing exam scripts?
+• If the test is on paper, what is the cost of printing it?

 • What are the costs of exam venues and invigilation?